 About the Religious Action Center

 For nearly six decades, the Religious Action Center of Reform Judaism (the RAC) has been the hub of Jewish social justice work.
 As a joint instrumentality of the Union for Reform Judaism and the Central Conference of American Rabbis, we represent the values of the largest and most diverse Jewish Movement in North America.
-The RAC mobilizes around federal, state, and local legislation; supports and develops congregational leaders; and organizes communities to create a world overflowing with justice, compassion, and peace.
+The RAC mobilizes around federal, state, and local legislation; supports and develops congregational leaders; and organizes communities to create a world overflowing with wholeness, justice, and compassion.
 As part of a 501(c)3 nonprofit organization, our work is completely nonpartisan.

-The RAC’s work is mandated by the Union for Reform Judaism, whose 900+ congregations across North America include 1.5 million Reform Jews, and the Central Conference of American Rabbis (CCAR), whose membership includes more than 2,000 Reform rabbis.
-Representatives of these two organizations, as well as the Union’s affiliates, comprise the Commission on Social Action of Reform Judaism, which governs the RAC’s policy positions.
+The RAC’s work is mandated by the Union for Reform Judaism (URJ), whose 900+ congregations across North America include 1.5 million Reform Jews, and the Central Conference of American Rabbis (CCAR), whose membership includes more than 2,000 Reform rabbis.
+Representatives of these two organizations, as well as the URJ's affiliates, comprise the Commission on Social Action of Reform Judaism (CSA), which governs the RAC’s policy positions.

 The RAC represents the Reform Jewish Movement to the Congress and to the Administration; develops extensive legislative and programmatic social justice materials for the Reform Movement; organizes congregations and congregational leaders across lines of race, class and faith; and trains nearly 2,000 Jewish adults, youth, rabbinic and lay leaders each year in justice work.

 About the Eisendrath Legislative Assistant Fellowship

-Being an Eisendrath Legislative Assistant (LA) at the RAC means getting involved and playing a pivotal role in our work: legislative advocacy, programs, communications, organizing and supporting the Commission on Social Action of Reform Judaism.
-The salary for 2018-2019 is $32,000.
-The program dates for 2018-2019 are August 21, 2018 - August 9, 2019.
+Being an Eisendrath Legislative Assistant (LA) at the RAC means getting involved and playing a pivotal role in our work: legislative advocacy, programs, communications, organizing, and supporting the Commission on Social Action of Reform Judaism.
+The salary for the 2018-2019 class was $32,000.
+The program dates for 2019-2020 are August 20, 2019 - August 14, 2020.